GrzywN/GrzywN/README.md

   I used to make automation scripts in autohothey and than I started to learn C++ and HTML/CSS.
 In the same time I was learning JavaScript.
   My current project is to make professional (as fas as I can) website for my family's local business.
 Hopefully I'll do more serious and advanced projects in the future.

 - 🌱 I’m currently learning to make professional, coded websites using HTML/CSS and vanilla Javascript.
-Sometimes I programme in Java to learn more about back-end.

 - 📄 My projects:
   - Pasja - Fully responsive hairdresser's website for local business (HTML, CSS, JS, BEM-ish methodology, Flexbox)